cvat-ai/cvat/site/content/en/docs/manual/basics/attach-cloud-storage.md

 After filling in all the fields, click **Submit**.

-### Video tutorial: Add Microsoft Azure Blob as Cloud Storage in CVAT
+### Video tutorial: Add Microsoft Azure Blob Storage as Cloud Storage in CVAT

 <!--lint disable maximum-line-length-->